Benedict Arnold

-Benedict Arnold is the most famous Revolutionary War spy, though to Americans he is more properly called a traitor.
+Benedict Arnold is the most famous Revolutionary War spy, though to Americans he is more commonly called a traitor.

 His very name has become associated with being a traitor.